 Fast-forward to 2021 when The Misfit of Demon King Academy Season 2 was announced.
-Since the second season was announced in March 2021 it’s possible The Misfit of Demon King Academy Season 2 release date will be in 2022.
+Since the second season was announced in March 2021 it’s possible The Misfit of Demon King Academy Season 2 release date will be in 2022 or 2023.

 The Misfit of Demon King Academy manga/light novel series compared to the Maou Gakuin anime